litebulb/ProjectEdison/documents/GettingStarted.md

 #### 2.3.1 Basic Architecture

-Basic solution will have all core components, in addition this solution also consists monitoring components like Application Insights and OMS Log Analytics.
+Basic solution will have all core components.In addition this solution also consists of monitoring components like Application Insights and OMS Log Analytics.

 *	Application Insights provide monitoring for Bot.